agileobjects/BuildableExpressions/BuildableExpressions.Generator.Samples/README.md

 - Demonstrates using the BuildableExpressions
   [source code generation API](https://buildableexpressions.readthedocs.io/api)

-- .NET Standard 2.0 class library
+- `CsvGenerator.csproj` is a .NET Standard 2.0 class library project

 ### CsvGenerator in Action